Program Description

 In addition, graduates develop the following program-specific specialized competencies:

-- Design health communication campaigns and interventions for public health organizations, NGOs, community-based organizations, and other stakeholders.
+- Design health communication campaigns and interventions for public health organizations, NGOs, community-based organizations, or other stakeholders.

-- Apply implementation science frameworks and methods to the design and evaluation of public health policies and intervention.
+- Identify implementation science frameworks and methods to assess the design, implementation and evaluation of public health programs, policies, and interventions.

 - Apply ethical principles to the promotion of social justice in public health research and practice.